MountainCat1/DnD/general.md

 - Flanking only applies when you and an ally are on **opposite sides** of a creature.
 - Flanking grants a **+2 bonus to melee attack rolls**.
 - Flanking provides **no other benefits**.

 ---

+### Spell Componnets

+#### Material Components
+- If the spell consumes the material component with a specified cost, you can use your stored gold, instead of the specific item.
+- If the spell requires but does not consume a material component with a specified cost, you must have that specific item.
+#### Semantic Component
+- You need a free hand except if a feature specifies otherwise (e.g. War Caster feat).
+- Restrained condition does not prevent you from providing the somatic component. `(I'm thinking of changing that)`
+#### Vocal Component
+  - You need to be able to speak.
+    Casting a spell is always audible unless a class feature or ability states otherwise (e.g. the Subtle Spell metamagic).
+  - As a guideline:
+    - The act of casting can be heard from up to 120 feet away.
+    - The words of the spell can be understood from up to 60 feet away, provided the spell is on the listener's spell list.
+---
+### Wielding Items
+- Dropping an item on the ground/throwing it away requires no action.
+- Drawing or stowing an item requires an action.
+- You can draw a weapon as part of the attack action.
+> Which means if you have a bow in your hands, and you decide that now it's time to use your sword,
+> to attack with a sword in this turn, you will need to drop the bow (no action) and attack with your sword,
+> which also will allow you to draw it as part of the attack action.

+---